cui-ke/vgio/README.md

 # vgio
-Ontologies for the Volunteered Geographic Information (VGI) domain
+An onntologies for the semantic indexing in the Volunteered Geographic Information (VGI) documents.